-- To support the Korah community at large, HFK is also purchasing two 2,000-gallon water tanks, one for each of the woredas (sub-city districts) we serve.
-These will be used by the woredas to support others who have no access to water.
+- To support the Korah community at large, HFK has purchased two 2,000-gallon water tanks, one for each of the woredas (sub-city districts) we serve.
+These are being used by the woredas to support others who have no access to water.

 Standing Together in Prayer